helaili/jekyll-action/README.md

 Out-of-the-box Jekyll with GitHub Pages allows you to leverage a limited, white-listed, set of gems.
 Complex sites requiring custom ones or non white-listed ones (AsciiDoc for intstance) used to require a continuous integration build in order to pre-process the site.

+Note that this is a rather simple (naive maybe) Docker based action. @limjh16 has created [a JS based version of this action](https://github.com/limjh16/jekyll-action-ts) which saves the container download time and might help with non default use cases.

 ## Usage

 ### Create a Jekyll site